IW-GAE: Importance Weighted Group Accuracy Estimation for Improved Calibration and Model Selection in Unsupervised Domain Adaptation: Conclusion

 \section{Conclusion}

-In this work, we formulate an optimization problem to choose IW estimation from its CI for accurately estimating group accuracy.
-Specifically, we define a Monte-Carlo estimator and an IW-based estimator of group accuracy in the source domain and find the IW that makes the two estimators close to each other.
-Solving the optimization problem not only \textit{reduces the source group accuracy estimation error} but also \textit{leads to an accurate group accuracy estimation in the target domain}.
-We show that our method achieves state-of-the-art performances in both model calibration and selection tasks in UDA across a wide range of benchmark problems.
-We believe that the impressive performance gains by our method show a promising future direction of research, which is orthogonal to improving the transferability of accuracy--the main focus in the UDA literature.
-Finally, we remark that applying IW-GAE and other baselines to the large-language models (XLM-R \citep{conneau2019unsupervised} and GPT-2 \citep{solaiman2019release}) did not result in improvements.
-We conjecture that the pre-trained large-language model is less subject to the distribution shifts, so applying the methods in the i.i.d. settings can serve as a strong baseline.
-We leave this as an important future direction of research.
+In this work, we address the model calibration and selection tasks in UDA by estimating group accuracy, which is accurately estimated by solving a novel optimization problem.
+Specifically, we define a Monte-Carlo estimator and an IW-based estimator of \textit{group accuracy in the source domain}.
+Then, we formulate an optimization problem that aims to find the IW making the two estimators close to each other.
+Crucially, the optimal IW provably leads to \textit{an accurate group accuracy estimator in the target domain}.
+Our method achieves the best performances in both model calibration and selection tasks in UDA across a wide range of benchmark problems.
+We believe that the impressive performance gains by our method show a promising future direction of the (importance-weighted) group accuracy estimation for addressing critical challenges in UDA.

+\paragraph{Limitations and future directions} We note that all IW-based methods (CPCS, IW-TS, TransCal, IW-GAE) fail to improve the standard method in the i.i.d. scenario in our experiments with pre-trained large-language models (XLM-R \citep{conneau2019unsupervised} and GPT-2 \citep{solaiman2019release}).
+We conjecture that these models are less subject to the distribution shifts due to massive amounts of training data that may include the target domain datasets, so applying the methods in the i.i.d. setting can work effectively.
+In this regard, we leave the following important research questions: “Are IW-based methods less effective under mild distribution shifts?” and “Can we develop methods effective for all levels of distribution shifts?”